History of Dedham, Massachusetts, 1700–1799: Lifestyle of residents

 During the early years of the town, land was distributed to all the men who lived there.
 By 1713, however, there was no more land to be distributed.
 Anyone who wished to own land from that point forward would have to purchase it.
 By 1729, the tax rolls stopped listing the names of the most prominent citizens first, as had been done by the rank conscious first settlers, and instead listed names alphabetically.
 Some farm land had already been worn out by 1736.

 By the mid-1700s, a few families had skilled artisans or mechanics, but their agricultural pursuits were always primary.
 First generation farmers could expect to pass on about 150 acres of land to their heirs.
 Second generation farmers could expect to pass on that much or even more between their inheritances and the dividends awarded by the town.
 As the generations grew, third generation farms in the early 1700s were about 100 acres.
 By the end of the 1700s, farmers could only expect to inherit about 50 acres of land, a plot not large enough to support a family.

 In the mid-1700s, Federal Hill was an "industrious place" with many craftsmen setting up shop there.

+After the first Norfolk County Courthouse was erected in 1795, Fisher Ames proposed a further element of civic improvement by planting trees around town.
+His proposal was supported by Rev. William Montague.

 In 1796, a new company was charted by the General Court granting Calvin Whiting the right to deliver water from Federal Hill to houses in the High Street and Franklin Square areas using hollowed out pine logs.
-The covered spring for the water was near the fork in the road that lead to the Sandy Valley.
+The covered spring for the water was a mile from the village, near the fork in the road that lead to the Sandy Valley and the post road to Providence.
+The water cost $5 a year and was transported to homes in pipes made of hollow pine logs.
+The flow was not sufficient to bring it into the second story of a house, or to put out a fire.